National Police (France): Requirements

 The entrance exam has 3 stages:

-To pass the entrance exam, you must pass several tests: the eligibility test, the pre-admission test and the admission test.
+To pass the entrance exam, a candidate must pass several tests: the eligibility test, the pre-admission test and the admission test.

 The eligibility test consists of written exams (general knowledge, solving a practical case, law and criminal procedure tests).
 If this test is passed, you must then take the pre-admission tests (physical exercise tests), and if this stage is completed, the competition will end with the admission test (psychotechnical tests, interview with the jury).

 Once accepted, the paid training for police officers at the police academy lasts 18 months.